 Merit Scholarships & Grants

-Beyond the institutional need-based aid that New England Institute of Technology provides to the vast majority of its students each year, we also provide numerous opportunities for students to earn additional scholarship support to help defray the costs of their education.
-As part of our comprehensive financial aid packaging, New England Tech offers institutionally supported merit scholarships, ranging from $1,000 to approximately $12,000.
+Beyond the need-based institutional aid that New England Institute of Technology provides to the vast majority of its students each year, we also offer numerous opportunities for students to earn additional scholarship support to help defray the costs of their education.
+As part of our comprehensive financial aid packaging, New England Tech offers institutionally supported merit scholarships, ranging from $1,000 to $12,000.
 All students are considered for merit-based scholarships, with no separate application required.
 Many scholarships are based on criteria such as academic strength, leadership, or community service.
 If you are awarded a scholarship through the admissions process and also have financial need, your merit award will be incorporated into your need-based financial aid package.
 Students who potentially qualify for more than one of the merit awards will be entitled to one merit scholarship – the scholarship with the largest award amount.
+Take the next steps with the Merit Scholarship Checklist.

 For any of the below scholarship and grant opportunities, priority is given to students who apply before February 1 each academic year.